This mindset has helped me throughout the years. Hopefully it helps you too!

 Fun fact: I sold my first hydroseeding job before I even knew what hydroseeding was... and booked my first irrigation install before I had ever seen one in action.
 We did $2.2M our first year.
 It all came down to confidence, delivering on my word, and giving the customer a damn good product.

-Now, my focus is locked in on my newest challenge — launching a next-level QSR concept.
+Now, my focus is locked in on my newest challenge, launching and scaling a next-level QSR concept.

 Founded in 2013, Snider Motorsports was the embodiment of everything I loved, it was fun, it was family and on top of all that.
 I was able to make a living by doing it.